 Why?
 Because it is one of the most powerful questions we can ask.

 What if the sky were green and the grass blue?
 What if we knew what would happen tomorrow?
-What if we could walk up walls?
 What if the Big Rock Candy Mountain really did exist?
 What if we grew all our own utensils?
 What if we had a cure for every disease?
 What if the “lunch special” was all the time every day?
-What if spaceships were real?
-I mean, like The Enterprise kind.
 What if people never stopped growing?
 What if milk didn’t go bad and it gave you night vision?
 I think you get the eye-dea.

 Everything is better with creativity.
 What’s more, you were made to create—born to be a creative.
-There is a cost to neglecting such a gift, and not just a personal one—everyone else misses out when you leave creativity by the curb.
+There is a cost to neglecting such a gift, and not just a personal one—everyone else misses out when you ditch your creativity by the curb.
 Don’t believe me?
-Stick around; you’ll see.
+Stick around, you’ll see.

 Creativity, when you learn to look for it, can be found anywhere and everywhere.
 When we recognize, appreciate and practice it, we reap the benefits, we become part of something great.
 In its truest form, creativity is endless: it endures, prevails and increases.
 Though (and even because) it embraces and causes change, creativity never dies.

-Oh, and don’t forget: if you bring a snack, make sure you’ve got enough for everyone, even the resident circus monkey.
+Oh, and don’t forget: if you bring a snack, make sure you have enough for everyone, even the resident circus monkey.